HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/assettracker-hardware.md

 - Clean the surface of the asset from dust.
 - Remove the adhesive cover from the Asset Tag.
 - Attach the Asset Tag to the asset.
 Ensure the tag is firmly attached to the asset in a secure location.
-Avoid air inlets and outlets, asset serial number, identification tags, chassis LCD screens, etc.
+Avoid air inlets and outlets, asset serial numbers, identification tags, chassis LCD screens, etc.
 - Connect the magnet of the Asset Tag to the AssetTracker Strip.
-Ensure that it is associated to the top-most RU module position for the asset.
-For example, if you are tagging a 4U device placed between RU 20 and 23, then associate the tag to the RU23 position.
+Ensure it is associated with the asset's top-most RU module position.
+For example, if you are tagging a 4U device placed between RU 20 and 23, then associate the tag with the RU23 position.

 ```{figure} /product/asset-tracker/media/asset_tag_to_asset_tracker_1.png
 :alt: Asset Tag to AssetTracker Strip